 Pulmonary Fellowship Training

 Fellows rotate between two hospitals, Boston Medical Center and the Boston VA Medical Center; together, these facilities provide rich and diverse clinical material.
 Boston Medical Center, formed by the merger of Boston City Hospital and Boston University Medical Center Hospital, provides a unique clinical training ground for subspecialty training in pulmonary and critical care medicine.
-The Menino Pavilion (formerly Boston City Hospital) has a long tradition of providing high quality care to indigent patients and continues to attract a large number of inner city, immigrant, and HIV-positive patients, consistent with its roots as Boston’s only public hospital.
-Meanwhile, the East Newton Pavilion (formerly Boston University Hospital) provides a full range of tertiary level medical care with active programs in thoracic oncology, solid organ and bone marrow transplantation, cardiac catheterization and cardiac surgery.
-As a referral center for the entire New England region, the Boston VA provides fellows with the opportunity to direct the initial evaluation of lung cancer, manage severe airway diseases, and work-up a host of rare infiltrative lung diseases.
+Boston Medical Center has a long tradition of providing high quality care to indigent patients and continues to attract a large number of inner city, immigrant, and HIV-positive patients, consistent with its roots as Boston’s only public hospital.
+Boston Medical Center also provides a full range of tertiary level medical care with active programs in thoracic oncology, solid organ and bone marrow transplantation, cardiac catheterization and cardiac surgery.
+As a referral center for the entire New England region, the Boston VA provides fellows with the opportunity to direct the initial evaluation of lung cancer, manage severe airway diseases, and work-up a host of rare, infiltrative lung diseases.

-This is a hands-on critical care rotation in which the fellow is dedicated to a 22-bed critical care unit.
+This is a hands-on critical care rotation in which the fellows are dedicated to a 28-bed critical care unit.
 This is a busy, urban ICU where most patients are directly admitted from the emergency room and present with a wide array of acute problems.
-Under the supervision of the ICU attending, fellows oversee care of critically ill patients and perform procedures.
+Under the supervision of the ICU attendings, fellows oversee care of critically ill patients and perform procedures.
 To facilitate their role as academicians, fellows are actively involved in the education of the medical house staff.
 Fellows lead daily “Vent Rounds” with the ICU respiratory therapist and critical care nurse.
 In this capacity, fellows expand their knowledge base of ventilator management and expedite the weaning of patients from the ventilator.
-In addition, the ICU fellow is responsible for performing right heart catheterizations on patients admitted to the pulmonary hypertension service.

 VA Outpatient/ Pulmonary Acute Care Clinic